shifana-op/wazuh-threat-detection-lab/README.md

-🛡️ WAZUH Threat Detection Lab
+# 🛡️ WAZUH Threat Detection Lab

-📌 Project Overview
+## 📌 Project Overview

-As part of my cybersecurity learning journey, I built a Wazuh-based SIEM lab on Kali Linux to gain practical experience in security monitoring, threat detection, threat intelligence integration, and incident response.
+This project documents the deployment and configuration of a Wazuh-based SIEM environment on Kali Linux using Docker.

 In this project, I deployed Wazuh using Docker and configured multiple security capabilities including File Integrity Monitoring (FIM), VirusTotal integration, AlienVault OTX threat intelligence, MITRE ATT&CK mapping, and Active Response.
 The environment was tested using different attack simulation scenarios to validate detection and response functionality.

 ---

-🛠️ Technologies Used
+###🛠️ Technologies Used

 - Wazuh SIEM
 - Docker